AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 ```

 > Please note that all style properties will be ignored if `:remove()` pseudo-class or `remove` pseudo-property is used.

-> For more information on how to debug ExtendedCSS selectors, jump to [this section](#selectors-debugging-mode) of the artcile.

 <a id="html-filtering-rules"></a>